 Although we’ve been all over France as a family, we never figured out how to easily integrate Normandy into an itinerary.
 So when we decided to experience river cruising with AmaWaterways, we jumped on the chance to see this coveted corner of northwest France using a logistics-free setup.
-It was a good call!
+It turns out an AmaWaterways Paris and Normandy cruise was the right call!
 Our multigenerational group included ages 13 to 85, who all enjoyed the scenery, attractions and one another on a beautiful ship, the AmaLyra (read my review of AmaWaterways for families for details).
 The joy of river cruising is that transportation transforms into a meaningful part of the travel experience instead of a logistic.

 AmaWaterways provides the accommodations, meals, logistical support, itinerary and guides, i.e. you just have to get to the boat and everything else is taken care of.
 From Monet’s gardens at Giverny to World World II’s D-Day beaches, Normandy is full of history and unique visual delights.
 Its occupation by Romans, Vikings and the English has created remarkable, unique architecture that is very different than anything we’ve seen in other parts of France.
 AmaWaterways’ Paris and Normandy Cruise incorporates a little bit of everything into this 7-night week of family bonding and fun.